Umbrella Insurance Reduces Your Risk

 The total costs of the two options are shown in the table below.

-If you are already buying $1 million limits on your auto and home policies and aren’t considered high riskThe possibility that something bad will happen.
-More, the additional cost of purchasing umbrella coverage is very small ($25 for Buyer 1 and $125 for Buyer 3).
+If you are already buying $1 million limits on your auto and home policies and aren’t considered high risk, the additional cost of purchasing umbrella coverage is very small ($25 for Buyer 1 and $125 for Buyer 3).
 Not surprisingly, if you have high-risk drivers, lots of risky toys and participate in risky activities, the additional cost increases, as is the case for Buyer 2.

 If you are buying somewhat lower limits, such as $500,000 on your auto and $300,000 on your home, your total insurance bill will increase by the cost of the umbrella coverage – in these examples ranging from about $325 for the single, low-risk insured to $1,250 for the riskier family for $1 million of coverage.
 And, if you are buying low limits (such as $100,000 or less), your premium would increase by the cost of raising the limits on your underlying policies to $500,000 and $300,000 for auto and home, respectively, in addition to the cost of the umbrella itself.